zenomt/jsonld-terse/api.md

 Terse JSON-LD API
 =================
-This memo describes a JSON-based HTTP API framework for accessing and manipulating resources structured and represented as Linked Data using the Terse Profile for JSON-LD.
+This memo describes a hypermedia application protocol using HTTP to retrieve, create, and manipulate resources structured and represented as Linked Data using the Terse Profile for JSON-LD.

 Terminology
 -----------